jhoward39/TheoryOfComputationFinal/README.md

 # Overview
 -----Implementation of a Deterministic Push-Down Automata-----

 This is the semester project of Joseph Dunham and Joseph Howard for Theory Of Computation at Fordham University (CISC 4000) under Clavius Distinguished Professor Frank Hsu.
-A simple project that I really enjoyed doing with a peer who I liked working with -nothin' better.
+A project that I really enjoyed doing with a peer who I liked working with -nothin' better.

 Accepts strings in the language (a^n\*b^n$)